Modularity of trianguline Galois representations: Introduction

 We now describe the structure of this paper.
 We begin by recalling the theory of trianguline $(\varphi,\Gamma)$-modules and their deformations; this permits us to construct and study pseudorigid trianguline varieties (generalizing those of ~\cite{chenevier2013} and ~\cite{breuil-hellmann-schraen}).
 We compute the dimension of these pseudorigid trianguline varieties with fixed determinant and weight, and we show that they have an integral model after bounding the slopes of the rank-$1$ constituents.

 We then turn to the automorphic theory we will need.
 We prove that so-called \emph{twist classical} points are very Zariski dense in the eigenvariety $\mathscr{X}_{\underline D^\times}$, which permits us to interpolate the Jacquet--Langlands correspondence to extended eigenvarieties and permits us to conclude that $\mathscr{X}_{\underline D^\times}$ is reduced (extending the results of ~\cite{birkbeck2019} and ~\cite{chenevier2005}).
 We also study the cyclic base change morphism $\mathscr{X}_{\GL_2/\Q}\rightarrow \mathscr{X}_{\GL_2/F}$ of ~\cite{johansson-newton17}; when $F$ is totally real and $[F:\Q]$ is prime to $p$, we show that $x\in \mathscr{X}_{\GL_2/F}$ is in the image if and only if it is fixed by $\Gal(F/\Q)$.
-To do this, we construct a ``$\Gal(F/\Q)$-fixed eigenvariety'' and show that classical points are dense in it.
+To do this, we study the ``$\Gal(F/\Q)$-fixed locus'' in the Hilbert eigenvariety, and show that classical points are dense in it.

 Finally, we turn to the patching argument.
-We show that our modules of integral overconvergent automorphic forms are projective, and we show that we can add certain kinds of level structure.
+We show that our modules of integral overconvergent automorphic forms are projective at maximal points of weight space, and we show that we can add certain kinds of level structure.
 Then using the standard Taylor--Wiles patching construction, we construct a patched module with the support we expect.
-This permits us to deduce the desired modularity statement, by interpolation from crystalline points in characteristic $0$.
-This last step requires the results of ~\cite{kisin2009}, which in turn requires the $p$-adic local Langlands correspondence of ~\cite{emerton2011}.
-Thus, while our argument applies to characteristic $0$ Galois representations, it does not replace the trianguline modularity result of that paper.
+This permits us to deduce the desired modularity statement, by deformation from potentially Barsotti--Tate points in characteristic $0$.
+This last step requires the results of ~\cite{kisin2009moduli}.